Drug Free Schools and Communities Act

 The student health insurance program contains benefits for some inpatient and outpatient substance abuse treatment.
 Call the insurance coordinator at 474-7043, for more information.

 Depending on student interest, a number of support groups related to substance abuse meet on campus.
 Included are Adult Children of Alcoholics (ACOA), Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) groups.
-Information about time and location of these meetings can be obtained by calling the UAF Student Health and Counseling Center at 474-7043.
+Information about the time and location of these meetings can be obtained by calling the UAF Student Health and Counseling Center at 474-7043.

 The university dedicates staff time at the Student Health and Counseling Center to do alcohol assessments and make appropriate referrals.
-Students may be directed to this service through judicial sanction, or may access this resource through self referral.
+Students may be directed to this service through judicial sanction or may access this resource through self-referral.
 Further information on this program can be obtained by contacting the Student Health and Counseling Center at 474-7043, or Student Services at 474-7317.

 Treatment for Employees: Employees with substance abuse problems are strongly encouraged to seek assistance through one of the agencies in the Fairbanks area.
 Information about local agencies may be obtained by calling the UAF Student Health and Counseling Center at 474-7043 or by calling the agencies directly.
 Local agencies providing substance abuse treatment and assistance include: